Cat and Dog Care, Feeding, and Basic First Aid

 Day 4: Most Common Diseases

-• Emergency situations: poisoning, traffic accidents, falls
+• Emergencies: poisoning, traffic accidents, falls from heights

 Day 5: Practical First Aid